 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-Aurora landed the #535 spot in College Factual's 2022 ranking of best overall colleges in the United States.
-The higher ed experts analyzed 2,576 colleges and universities across the nation to determine this ranking.
-This is an improvement over the previous year, when Aurora held the #984 spot on the Best Overall Colleges list.
+According to College Factual's 2023 analysis, Aurora is ranked #393 out of 2,241 schools in the nation that were analyzed for overall quality.
+This is an improvement over the previous year, when Aurora held the #535 spot on the Best Overall Colleges list.

 Is It Hard to Get Into Aurora?